President and Chief Executive Officer

 Kim is a Certified Public Accountant as well as member of the Society of Human Resource Management (SHRM).

-Karl Graham is senior director of Service Desk with CareTech Solutions, an information technology (IT) and web products and services provider for more than 150 U.S. hospitals.
-He is responsible for the business and operational management of CareTech’s 24/7/365 IT help desk operation that currently supports more than 30 U.S. hospitals.
+John Kaiser is senior director of Web Services and Delivery for the Web Products and Services business of CareTech Solutions, an information technology (IT) and Web products and services provider for more than 200 U.S. hospitals.
+He is responsible for operational management of the company’s highly successful Web business, including oversight of product development, delivery, and account management for more than 150 hospital websites.

-John Kaiser is the senior director of CareTech Solutions' information technology (IT) monitoring service for healthcare called Pulse.
-John leads the strategic development and operations of the healthcare-only professional service geared towards improving end-user satisfaction with hospital IT systems by monitoring performance of both applications and infrastructure.
-Tapped for this position in 2012 due to his extensive career in hospital IT, John brings his experience of being a hospital CIO to the management of this new service offering.
+John most recently held the position of senior director of CareTech Solutions' information technology (IT) monitoring service for healthcare called Pulse.
+John led the strategic development and operations of the healthcare-only professional service geared towards improving end-user satisfaction with hospital IT systems by monitoring performance of both applications and infrastructure.
+Tapped for this position in 2012 due to his extensive career in hospital IT, John brought his experience of being a hospital CIO to the management of this new service offering.

 John has worked in healthcare IT for more than 25 years.
-Prior to his current position, John was the CIO at Port Huron Hospital.
 He began his career as a developer and progressed through IT leadership positions at Mount Clemens General Hospital, Detroit Osteopathic Hospital, Riverside Osteopathic Hospital and Horizon Health Systems.
 John holds a bachelor’s degree in Computer Science from Wayne State University.

 Senior Director, Document Imaging